WillCao68/twist-api/source/includes/_integration_ws.md

 The outgoing hooks can work with any language or framework — as long as they support HTTPS and JSON.

+Please note that outgoing webhooks are not the same as [REST Hooks](#integrations-rest-hooks), which Twist also implements.
+Rest hooks are harder to setup but much more powerful.
+Rest hooks are used by oAuth2 integrations while outgoing webhooks are used by Slash command, Thread and Channel integrations.

 ## Example implementation